sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 }
 ```

-Wait, what?
+Wait, ***what***?
 Why is it complaining about missing HTTP trailers?
 What gives?

 {{< image src="trailers.png" width="400px" class="center" >}}

+HTTP trailers are a recurring issue for gRPC.
+HTTP trailers are a special type of HTTP header that is sent at the very end of a message body after all the data has been transmitted.
+They are useful for sending metadata that cannot be determined until the entire message is known, such as checksums, signatures, or other end-of-message signals. gRPC relies on trailers to return status codes and error details.

-To explain this, I had to dig into [quic-go's](https://github.com/quic-go/quic-go) HTTP/3 implementation.
+To explain why I am not receiving the HTTP trailers, I had to dig into [quic-go's](https://github.com/quic-go/quic-go) HTTP/3 implementation.

 #### Adding trailer support to quic-go
 When I looked into quic-go, I discovered that it *doesn't support [HTTP trailers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Trailer) yet*.
 There is [an issue](https://github.com/quic-go/quic-go/issues/2266) and a [related pull request](https://github.com/quic-go/quic-go/pull/2344).
 But the issue is four years old, the PR is two years old, and both are still open after all of this time.
 This seemed quite crazy to me at first, but, on reflection, I realized that gRPC is the most popular thing that currently uses HTTP trailers.
 However, `grpc-go` directly uses HTTP/2 support from `golang.org/x/net/http2` instead of using `net/http` so it would require a good amount of work to get HTTP/3 support through quic-go.
 Therefore, this issue probably isn't on the radar of anyone working on `grpc-go`.
 However, it is trivial (as seen above) to use quic-go with ConnectRPC, so I think this is a unique situation where progress can be made quickly.